mmistakes/made-mistakes-jekyll/_source/_posts/articles/2012-04-04-romance-egg-engagement.md

 I wrote around ten clues that I sealed in plastic eggs and hid around our house the night before while Wendy showered.
 In the morning I woke her up, promising her a little diversion that she thought would end at an Easter basket full of *vegan treats*.
 At least that's what I alluded to, so she'd get the hell out of bed!

-Clue after clue, egg after egg, I led Wendy throughout the house until she found the last one...
+Clue after clue, egg after egg, I led Wendy throughout the house until she found the last one…

 <figure>
 	<img src="{{ site.url }}/images/final-egg-clue.jpg" alt="Easter egg with the final proposal clue." />
 </figure>

-I dropped to one knee, she dropped an F-bomb... and then said yes after realizing what just happened.
+I dropped to one knee, she dropped an F-bomb… and then said yes after realizing what just happened.
 Six months later, on October 2nd, 2010 we were married at [*The Roycroft Inn*](http://www.roycroftinn.com/) in East Aurora, New York.
 Come this fall, we're expecting to double the size of our family with the arrival of the twins, and I couldn't be happier!